Shigatoxigenic and verotoxigenic Escherichia coli

 Shigatoxigenic Escherichia coli (STEC) and verotoxigenic E. coli (VTEC) are strains of the bacterium Escherichia coli that produce Shiga toxin (or verotoxin).
 Only a minority of the strains cause illness in humans.
 The ones that do are collectively known as enterohemorrhagic E. coli (EHEC) and are major causes of foodborne illness.
 When infecting the large intestine of humans, they often cause gastroenteritis, enterocolitis, and bloody diarrhea (hence the name "enterohemorrhagic") and sometimes cause a severe complication called hemolytic-uremic syndrome (HUS).
-Cattle is an important natural reservoir for EHEC because the colonised adult ruminants are asymptomatic.
+Cattle are an important natural reservoir for EHEC because the colonised adult ruminants are asymptomatic.
 This is because they lack vascular expression of the target receptor for Shiga toxins.
 The group and its subgroups are known by various names.
 They are distinguished from other strains of intestinal pathogenic E. coli including enterotoxigenic E. coli (ETEC), enteropathogenic E. coli (EPEC), enteroinvasive E. coli (EIEC), enteroaggregative E. coli (EAEC), and diffusely adherent E. coli (DAEC).

-Background
+Background, biology

+Shiga toxin–producing Escherichia coli are zoonotic pathogens, in that they can be found in the gastrointestinal tract of cattle and sheep, and can infect humans.
+They are globally-occurring bacteria.

 The best known of these strains is O157:H7, but non-O157 strains cause an estimated 36,000 illnesses, 1,000 hospitalizations and 30 deaths in the United States yearly.
 Food safety specialists recognize "Big Six" strains: O26; O45; O103; O111; O121; and O145.
 A 2011 outbreak in Germany was caused by another STEC, O104:H4.
 This strain has both enteroaggregative and enterohemorrhagic properties.
 Both the O145 and O104 strains can cause hemolytic-uremic syndrome (HUS); the former strain shown to account for 2% to 51% of known HUS cases; an estimated 56% of such cases are caused by O145 and 14% by other EHEC strains.